 Initiated in 2001, the programme today covers 12 states across the country.
-The total watershed area covered under soil & moisture conservation is over 314,000 hectares, benefiting over 251,000 households.
-There are over 10,000 water harvesting structures and over 2,100 functioning Water User Groups.
+The total watershed area covered under soil & moisture conservation is over 822,000 acres, benefiting over 261,000 households.
+There are over 11,000 water harvesting structures and over 2,200 functioning Water User Groups.
 Civil work on structures generated over 5 million person-days of employment, particularly benefiting the landless.
 Projects under the programme have made a significant contribution in ITC maintaining its water positive footprint for 14 years in a row.

 ITC has also entered into public-private-people partnerships with several state governments and NABARD, bringing together government and corporate resources to undertake watershed development projects with considerably greater scale and impact.
 Currently, these PPP projects are targeting to cover over 1,58,000 hectares in some of India’s most drought-prone regions.